In this article

 You should not take aspirin with ibuprofen or naproxen without consulting a healthcare provider.
 Combining these NSAIDs increases the risk of side effects.
 However, it is safe to take aspirin with acetaminophen.

-You should not drink alcohol and take aspirin at the same time.
+It is not recommended to drink alcohol and take aspirin at the same time.

 Mixing alcohol and aspirin can also cause indigestion problems and increase the risk of stomach ulcers.
 Alcohol may affect how the body absorbs and metabolizes aspirin, delaying the drug’s effects.